 - Verbal praise

-- Movie gift cards

-- Coffee gift cards

-- Pizza gift cards
+- Gift cards

-- Bus or alternative transportation passes (community minded will provide funding for if in treatment)
+- Bus or alternative transportation passes

-- Child care (community minded will provide funding for if in treatment)
+- Uber or Lyft Gift Cards

 - Candy or other treats

 - Court pass

 How do alcohol / drug screens work?

 You will be required to provide ongoing, random urine, breath or blood samples and/or be hooked up on other equipment, to monitor your sobriety.
 In the event of suspected use, you will be referred to an outside agency and expected to pay for the cost of the urinalysis.
 Any positive urine screens, tampered samples, positive readings on the equipment or refusal to provide a sample may be grounds for sanctions.